construction software reviews on a computer screen

 Though it may take a little time for your company’s listing to appear — sometimes 24 hours, sometimes a month — many of these online directories are free and accessible to everyone.
 Just make sure that all of the company information you put into each of your listings is not only accurate but consistent.
 You should have the same business address, phone number and title for each one.

-6. Invest in Ads.
+6. Invest in PPC Ads

 Social media can also be a great channel to run paid ads on.
 Most social platforms have built-in systems where they walk you step-by-step through setting an ad budget, creating a time frame for your ad to run and targeting your audience.
 From there, all you need to include is some simple ad content and an image like your company logo; then they’ll do the rest.
-Sites like Instagram and Facebook also give you the option to boost or promote content that’s already doing well, which means they’ll share your content with a wider audience than you’d be able to reach normally — no additional work required!

-7. Join an industry association.
+7. Join an Industry Association

-Another good way to market your business is by joining an industry association like Associated Builders and Contractors (ABC), Independent Electrical Contractors (IEC) or The Association of Union Constructors (TAUC).
 These associations range from local or state chapters to national groups.
 Many of them also have regular events like trade shows or expos that you can attend, network and promote at as well, which gives you a chance to showcase your work and interact with potential customers.

 At the end of the day, there’s no one true way to market your business.
 However, even implementing just one of the above tactics can help get you on your way to bringing in more business — and you can build from there.